-The standard flight cancellation rules state that if your flight is cancelled you are entitled to choose between a full refund or an alternative flight.
-If you've booked a specific return deal with the same airline and one leg is cancelled, you would expect a refund for both parts – under both EU rules and general contract law.
+The standard flight cancellation rules (which have now been written into UK law) state that if your flight is cancelled you are entitled to choose between a full refund or an alternative flight.
+If you've booked a specific return deal with the same airline and one leg is cancelled, you would expect a refund for both parts.

 However some say they're struggling to get refunds, and it may be because some budget airlines don't consider it a return flight but two individual flights.

-There's no easy answer here, and we need to be straight – we're still in the early stages of our research, and building case studies on this (please do feedback your experiences).
+There's no easy answer here, and we need to be straight – we're still in the early stages of our research and are building case studies on this (please do feedback your experiences).
 So this is our provisional list of what to try – we hope to add more info:

 - Get in touch with the airline.
 The start point is always to contact the airline and ask.
 Before things get militant, you may just find you're pushing at an open door – we have certainly heard of a few (but not many so far) refunds in these circumstances.

-- Under EU flight rules, you can push for a refund.
+- Under flight rules, you can push for a refund.
 So if softly softly fails, let's start to consider the rules.
-EU regulation 261/2004 gives specific cancellation rights for EU-regulated flights, and for these purposes – until January at least – the UK still counts as part of the EU.
-An EU-regulated flight is defined as:
+EU regulation 261/2004, which has now been written into UK law, gives specific cancellation rights for EU-regulated flights, which is defined as:

 – Any flight departing from the UK/EU